Thursday, May 10, 2012

 This got me to wondering.
 What do we women think about our hair?
 Don't most of us see our hair as the very essence of being female.
 We cut it, grow it, colour it, curl it, straighten it, style it, condition it, hot oil it, touch it, twirl it, swish it, flirt with it, hide behind it, and attract the opposite sex with it.
 It makes us feminine and, like pedicures and days at the spa, sets us apart from the males.
 It makes us girls.

 Being one of the above described women who is on a first name basis with her hairdresser, imagine, if you will, how I felt when shampooing my hair one day a huge handful came out.
 Staring at the many, many strands of hair coiled around my hand, in disbelief, I quickly ran my hands through my wet hair again.
-Even more.
+Even more strands in my hand.
 I was horrified, shocked and devastated.
 I started researching the internet.
 Female baldness.
 Alopecia.
 Scary stuff.
 There were many causes of female baldness but the one that I zeroed in on was not baldness at all.
-The technical term, telogen effluvium, is caused by trauma, having a baby, or major illness.
+The technical term, Telogen Effluvium, is caused by trauma, having a baby, or major illness.
 Bingo.
 A quick trip to the doctor confirmed my findings.
 No, I haven't had a baby, at least not in the last 37 years and I had suffered no mental trauma.
 I had been ill.
-As a matter of fact, just before Christmas of last year I had been hospitalized, dramatically ill.
+As a matter of fact, just before Christmas of 2010 I had been hospitalized, dramatically ill.
 So ill, in fact, that I spent seven days in the ICU being pumped full of antibiotics, fluids, and needing oxygen.

 This is where a fine hairdresser can be a life-saver.
 Someone so wonderful you consider inserting her name into your Will, bequeathing her most of your worldly goods.
 Well, not quite.
-Good tips and referrals will suffice.
+But certainly good tips and sending referrals her way is nice.

 Sunday, June 19, 2011